 • Roth IRA: A Roth IRA allows you to invest after-tax dollars.
 By contributing to this tax-advantaged savings account, your Roth IRA contributions can grow tax-free.
 You can also withdraw from your Roth IRA without paying taxes.

-Both accounts come with annual contribution limits equal to the lesser of your earned income or $7,000 per year in 2024.
+Both accounts come with annual contribution limits equal to the lesser of your earned income or $7,000 per year in 2025 (same limit as 2024).
 If you’re 50 or older, you can contribute an extra $1,000.

 Naturally, if you’re talking about teen investing, the IRA will have to be custodial in nature, which means an adult is in charge.
 By contributing more money now toward retirement, a teen stands to realize more upside potential through compounding returns.
 A teen doesn’t even need to contribute the money themselves.
 Instead, they can keep their earnings and have family and friends make contributions to their IRA up to their earned income in the year of contribution.